FineUploader/fine-uploader/readme.md

             <td>true</td>
             <td>If true, when submitting multiple files, once a file is determined to be invalid, the upload process
             will terminate.
 If false, all valid files will be uploaded.
-Note: One downside to a false value can be seen if the default <code>showMessage</code> implementation is not overriden.
+Note: One downside to a false value can be seen when using FineUploader if the default <code>showMessage</code> implementation is not overriden.
 In this case, an alert  dialog will appear for each invalid file in the batch, and the upload process will not continue until the dialog is dismissed.
 If this is bothersome, simply override <code>showMessage</code> with a desirable implementation.
-3.0 will likely have a <code>showMessage</code> default implementation that does not use the <code>alert</code> function.</td>
+A later version may have a <code>showMessage</code> default implementation that does not use the <code>alert</code> function.</td>
         </tr>
     </tbody>